 Update for Windows 7Itanium based Systems: Download Hotfix 962921

 Update for Windows 7 Client Beta for x64-based Systems: Download Hotfix 962921

 Update for Windows 7 Server Beta for x64-based Systems: Download Hotfix 962921

 Tags: bugs, Internet Explorer, update, Windows 7

-- IE 8 hotfix for windows 7
+- IE 11 hotfix for Open with explorer

 - How to Change and Use Timezone (Tzutil) in Windows 7